fjc-oai/fjc-oai.github.io/about.markdown

 title: About Me
 permalink: /about/
 ---
 My name is Jiacheng Feng.
-I'm now a engineer at OpenAI working on distributed model training, used to be a engineer manager at Facebook working on distributed systems.
+I work on distributed model infra at OpenAI.
+I used to be an engineer manager at Facebook working on distributed systems.

 I like debugging and getting to the bottom of the problem.
 I believe inner happiness comes from self-sacrifice.
-I want to be part of something big, or at least tried.
+I want to be part of something big (at least tried).

 [Email](fmarsf@gmail.com) /